Tim Tebow signs minor league contract with New York Mets

-Tim Tebow has signed a minor league contract with the New York Mets.
+Former Heisman Trophy winner Tim Tebow signed a minor league contract with the New York Mets.

-The 29-year-old aspiring outfielder went through drills at the University of Southern California's field last week in front of dozens of major league scouts and reporters.
+The 29-year-old aspiring outfielder went through drills at the University of Southern California last week in front of dozens of major league scouts and reporters.

+Tebow's strength and 6.70-ish time in the 60-yard dash were impressive to the scouts.
+He also showed hitting ability with a series of line drives and long homers during batting practice.

+Tebow hasn't played baseball regularly since his junior year at Nease High School in Ponte Vedra, Florida.
+But 12 years ago, Tebow was a .494-hitter and all-county outfielder.

 Tebow won the 2007 Heisman Trophy at Florida and played on the 2006 and 2008 national championship teams with the Gators.

-Tebow played for the Denver Broncos and New York Jets in the NFL from 2010-2012.
-He was with the New England Patriots in 2013 preseason and Philadelphia Eagles in the 2015 preseason.
+He played for the Denver Broncos and New York Jets in the NFL from 2010-2012.
+Tebow had preseason workouts with the New England Patriots in 2013 and the Philadelphia Eagles in 2015.

 Comments